-Whether you finally bought that dream car you’ve been saving for or you’re moving your entire household across the country, shipping your vehicle instead of driving it to its final destination can save you both time and money.
-At Great Guys Moving, we help pair you with the best names in the car shipping industry in one convenient location.
-Just submit some basic information about your vehicle including the year, model, and make and the origin and destination cities of your shipment.
+Whether you finally bought that dream car you’ve been saving for or you’re moving your entire household across the country, shipping your vehicle instead of driving it to its destination can save you both time and money.
+At Great Guys Long Distance Movers, we pair you with the best names in the car shipping industry in one convenient location.
+Just submit some basic information about your vehicle including the year, model, and make, along with the origin and destination cities of your shipment.
 Within minutes, you’ll start receiving competitive bids from America’s most trusted auto transport companies.
-Simply pick the one that works best for you and get your car transported without the hassle or stress of doing it yourself.Find Transporters
+Simply pick the one that works best for you and get your car shipped without the hassle or stress of doing it yourself.
+If you are interested in hiring an auto transport carrier, there’s a lot to consider, but have no fear – we’re here to help!Find Transporters

 To get started with shipping your car, check out our step-by-step auto transport guide:

-Step One: Establish the Budget and Timing
+1. Establish the Budget and Timing

 Once you’ve figured out your budget and the timeframe for your shipment, you can proceed with shopping for bids.

-Step Two: Shop for Bids & Book Your Transport
+2. Shop for Bids & Book Your Transport

-Step Three: Prepare Your Car for Transport
+4. Prepare Your Car for Transport

 If you’re purchasing a car and arranging shipment to your home, you’ll need to discuss the logistics of preparing your new vehicle for transport with the seller.
 However, if you’re preparing to ship your current vehicle, there are several steps you can take to ensure that your car is ready for transport.

 - Clean your car out: Now’s a great time to give your car the detailing it needs.
 Roll up those sleeves and get busy washing the exterior of your vehicle.
 Once the outside is spic and span, make sure you get some good pictures of the car.
-These “before” pictures are a valuable asset in the event damage occurs during shipment and you need to file a claim with the transport company.
+These “before” pictures are an asset in the event damage occurs during shipment and you need to file a claim with the transport company.
 Make sure you also clean out the interior of your vehicle, removing any items that might shift around during transport.
 Ensuring that everything is removed from your vehicle, including parking tags, toll passes, electronics, and after-market stereos, will minimize the threat of theft during transport.

-- Give it a quick tune-up: Though your car will be sitting on a truck for the majority of its time in transit, the vehicle still needs to be in working order.
+- Give it a quick tune-up: Though your car will be sitting on a truck for most of its time in transit, the vehicle still needs to be in working order.
 Now’s a good time to top off essential fluids, check tire pressure, and ensure that there are no leaks or other major issues.

 - Burn off the extra fuel: For transport, you’ll want to have as little fuel in your tank as possible.
 A full-tank not only adds to the weight of your shipment, but also poses a safety hazard.